michaelbev/interview-template-eng-leadership/README.md

 ## Role - Engineering Leadership

 ---

 ## Interviewer

 * Tell me about yourself
-* What do you like about working here?
+* What's your favorite part about working here?
 * How does your role relate to engineering?
 * What do you need from this role?

+## Interviewer - Hiring Manaver

+* What do you need from this role?
+* What are some challenges I would face in this job?

 ## Interviewee

-* Let me tell you about me
+* Who I am
-* Here is why I am excited by the opportunity.
+* Why I am excited by the opportunity
-* Here is how my experience and strengths align to the job requirements.
+* How my experience and strengths align to the job requirements

 ## Engineering practices

-* Tell me about HOW engineering is done today.
+* Tell me about how engineering is done today
   * How is work organized?
-    * What is the How is work planned?
+    * How is work planned?
-    * What is the way You’re Structured And Organized
+    * How are you structured and organized?
-    * What Tools And Processes are used?
+    * What tools and processes are used?
   * Eng Health
     * What is working well?
     * What needs improvement?